thrawn01/quartz-garden/content/posts/Solve Boring Problems Once, Then Stop Solving Them.md

 Now you have X different ways to call services in your own org.

 Your API gateway config becomes a mess of special cases.
-Your client SDKs multiply - one for each API style.
+Your client SDKs multiply (one for each API style).
 Your documentation fragments across different formats and conventions.
 Engineers moving between teams have to relearn how to make API calls.

 And the tooling explosion is real.
 REST needs one set of testing tools.
 GraphQL needs another. gRPC needs protocol buffer compilers and different debugging approaches.
 Each transport has its own monitoring requirements, its own security considerations, its own expertise to develop.